jim-schwoebel/allie/README.md

 - add in new ASR: https://github.com/rolczynski/Automatic-Speech-Recognition

 ### recently completed (version 1.0.0 release)
+- added in text, image, video, and audio cleaning techniques (in new format)
+- added in text, image, video, and audio augmentation techniques (in new format)
 - add error handling into all of Allie's featurizations + error array into feature array itself ("error" form of column on features)
 - kept create_readme setting for making readmes in the repositories themselves (deleted create_YAML setting)
 - deleted the production folder schema within Allie